-Chargify Direct usually requires a more technically experienced customer, and sometimes requires our Technical Specialist support during implementation.
-Access to our Technical Specialist Support is available with our premium Chargify plans.
+Chargify Direct usually requires a more technically experienced merchant, and sometimes requires our technical specialist support during implementation.
+Access to our technical specialist support is available with our premium Chargify plans.

 A small Sinatra app has been constructed to serve as a reference implementation for Chargify Direct.
 It is available here:

 - Your users never leave your website throughout the flow

 - Your PCI compliance scope is drastically reduced, since you never process or transmit sensitive card data

 You craft a form on your own website that posts to one of the Chargify Direct resource endpoints at Chargify.
 This form must contain the proper secure parameters and should also have parameters for the resource being created.
 Optionally, you may add parameters that will be reflected back to you in the mirror parameters.

 Chargify receives the form post and processes it as follows: